 - When: 1-5 pm Monday

-The Hemophilia Center at Cincinnati Children’s holds a weekly Comprehensive Care Clinic, providing extensive diagnostic services and ongoing medical care for patients with hemophilia.
+The Hemophilia Treatment Center at Cincinnati Children’s holds a weekly Comprehensive Care Clinic, providing extensive diagnostic services and ongoing medical care for patients with hemophilia.
 This clinic allows us to perform routine health evaluations, assess joint health, conduct periodic blood studies and answer any questions families may have.
-If necessary, we can schedule follow-up appointments outside of clinic hours.
+If necessary, we can schedule follow-up appointments outside of hemophilia clinic hours.

 We take a comprehensive approach during clinic visits, including taking time to help patients address concerns such as how to be physically active, how to enjoy certain activities safely and which types of careers are best suited to people with hemophilia.